cinout/ACME_BUY/README.md

 - [ ] Email Validation on creating account
 - [ ] Maybe add phone in application form as well????
 - [ ] Need a settings page for users/sellers to edit their profile
+- [ ] login/register page should provide a goback button